mshRoR/post-comment-reply/README.md

-# README
+# How to Setup post-comment-reply application?

-This README would normally document whatever steps are necessary to get the application up and running.
+It's a simple Post, comment according to post and reply according to post comments.

 Things you may want to cover: